noehparrales/cse15l-lab-reports/Lab3.md

 ```

-here I asked to show me what maxdepth 1 and 2 do and to show me exmaples of its use
+here I asked to show me what maxdepth 1 and 2 do and to show me exmaples of its use.
+ChatGPT explained that this command is used to limit the depth of search in directories and how many subdirectories to search into.
+The way I used this information was to find files in /technical and inside its subdirectories seeing how the output would change when searching through maxdepth 1 and 2.

 ```
 1. -maxdepth 1 (Search within the current directory only):